 Public hotspots are a haven for hackers stealing data; they can be infected with keyloggers that steal all your login details or malware that infects your device.
 Even the password-protected WiFi on a hotel can be dangerous, you have no way of knowing it’s the real WiFi or a hackers cloned WiFi.

 Your Router is the first line of defense in your network; it’s also a juicy target for a hacker since all information within a network passes through it.
 Ensure you changed your admin password from the default and use strong passwords for your WiFi-networks.
 It’s also important to restart your router from time to time if a hacker as planted malware it’s usually removed on restart.

 - Stop the tracking

 Data has surpassed oil as the world’s most valuable resource, and that resource is being gathered for free at the expense of your privacy.
 Whenever you are using the Internet, advertisers track what sited you visit and deliver targeted advertising to you.
 Hackers use the same tools, masquerading as advertisers, collecting information and delivering malware through ads.
-Using an trusted adblocker plugin for your browser is a good way to stop the tracking and reclaim ownership of your data.
+Using an secure browser and an adblocker is a good way to stop the tracking and reclaim ownership of your data.

 - Use strong password

 Passwords comprised of multiple words combined, i.e. “appleorangekiwi” are easily cracked using simple dictionary attacks.
 A good password combines letters and numbers and unique non-dictionary words, i.e. “applezOrangezKiwwwiz47” would be much harder to crack.
 It’s advised never to use the same password on multiple services, if remembering all those different passwords seems hard, use a password manager.